how to plant, grow & care for tulips

 As the squirrel population grows, more of us are having our tulip bulbs nicked as soon as they are planted.
 To prevent this, plant the bulbs deeply, whether in pots or in the garden.
-Then lay some black plastic netting (approx 1.5 cm / 0.5 in square) directly over the bulbs before covering both with compost.
+Then lay some chicken wire (approx 1.5 cm / 0.5 in square) directly over the bulbs before covering both with compost.
 Unless the squirrels are very canny, this should protect your bulbs.

-For bulbs already planted, liberally cover the top of the compost with chilli flakes or powder.
+For bulbs already planted, liberally cover the top of the compost with holly sprigs, chilli flakes or powder.
 That should keep squirrels away, along with rats and mice too.